COVID: Why is India's largest vaccine maker cutting production? | DW | 13.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The country's largest manufacturer announced that it would cut production of Covishield by half.
-The move comes as officials deliberate over a suitable booster shot and vaccines for children.
+The country's largest manufacturer said it would cut production of Covishield by half.
+The move comes as officials discuss booster shots and vaccines for children.

-India's largest vaccine maker is reducing its production of the COVID-19 vaccine, as the country now has more doses than it needs to fully vaccinate the eligible population.
+India's largest vaccine maker is reducing its production of the COVID-19 vaccine as the country now has more doses than it needs to fully vaccinate its population.

-As of Monday, nearly 816 million of the country's eligible adult population had received at least one dose of the vaccine, while 512 million were fully vaccinated, according to health ministry figures.
+As of Monday, nearly 816 million of the country's eligible adult population had received at least one dose of a vaccine, while 512 million were fully vaccinated, according to health ministry figures.

 "We have more than the 1.8 billion vaccine doses required to fully vaccinate the 950 million eligible adults," Dr. N K Arora, chief of the National Technical Advisory Group on Immunization (NTAGI), told DW.